Handicap (chess): Handicaps

 The purpose of a handicap, or odds, is to compensate for the difference in skill between two chess players.
-There are a variety of handicaps: odds; extra moves; time odds; special restrictions (such as pion coiffé); weighting of results (such as "draw odds" – counting a draw as a loss for the odds-giver); differential stakes; and physical restrictions, such as blindfold chess.
+There are a variety of handicaps: odds; extra moves; time odds; special restrictions (such as pion coiffé); weighting of results (such as draw odds – counting a draw as a loss for the odds-giver); differential stakes; and physical restrictions, such as blindfold chess.
 Many different permutations of handicaps (for example, a material handicap plus time odds) are also possible, as are countervailing handicaps (for example, a player gives up a piece, but receives one of the opponent's pieces or pawns and/or extra moves, in return).

 Main

-Harry Golombek gives the following list of material odds (in increasing handicap level):
+The following list is based on that of Larry Kaufman, mostly describing the 19th-century situation.